Adopt a Lion

 - A beautiful lion sketch print by wildlife artist by David Shepherd CBE.

-- Optional unique hand knitted lion toy made by Little Ndaba a women’s community group in Zambia.
+- Optional unique hand knitted cuddly toy lion made by Little Ndaba a women’s community group in Zambia.

 How your adoption could help lions

-- Just £3 per month (or £36 per year) could enable wildlife ranger training and welfare programmes that support the brave men and women protecting lions in Uganda.
+Just £3 per month (or £36 per year) could enable wildlife ranger training and welfare programmes that support patrols protecting lions in Uganda.

-- With £10 per month (or £60 per year) undercover investigations can be undertaken into the illegal trade of big cat parts and consumption in Asia.
+With £10 per month (or £60 per year) undercover investigations into the illegal trade of big cat parts and consumption in Asia.

 Why your adoption is so important